lsst-dm/dmtn-020/index.rst

    it, but other approaches are possible (one-to-one interactions between developers and technical manager, managerial fiat, etc).

-   Do not overload developers!
+   Do not overload developers.
 The sprint should describe a plausible amount of work for the time available.

 #.
 Execution.